Thesia-Hitarth/Agent-to-interact-with-SQL-DB/README.md

-🧪 Example Queries

-"Get the total number of orders this month"
-"List products with less than 10 items in stock"
-"Show me the top 5 highest spending customers"
-📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Made with ❤️ by Abhi

 ---

 Want me to customize this further based on the tech stack or features you've built?
-Just let me know!
+I will not if you want to use do it by your self